broadinstitute/prism_data_processing/MTS_pipeline.md

 # MTS Processing Pipeline

 This document outlines the steps executed by `MTS_Data_Processing.R`, an R script to process Level 2 MTS data.
 That script can be used to regenerate any data obtained from PRISM based on logMFI values.
+This information is also available in the "Data Processing" section of the report.

 - **Input** is logMFI values associated with 3 replicates of cell line treatments with drugs and controls.
 - **Output** is files describing dose-response of each cell line to each drug, mean-fold change of cell lines in response to drugs, and statistical significance metrics.